FAQs

-This section addresses some of the most common myths surrounding data center development — and offers facts to help inform a smarter, more balanced conversation.
+This section addresses some of the most common questions surrounding data center development.

 Data centers drive local tax revenue, infrastructure investment, and workforce development, and often fund community programs and improve broadband and grid reliability.